djtech42/YikYakTerminal/README.md

 API url was http://github.com/joseph346/pyak/, but the repo seems to be deleted now.

-Radiati0n has a version of it at http://github.com/Radiati0n/pyak.

 I modified the original to create specific output for this app.